Henri Auvinen

 Henri Auvinen (born February 21, 1993) is a Finnish professional ice hockey defenceman.
-He is currently a free agent having last played for Bodens HF in Hockeyettan.
+He is currently playing for the Perth Thunder of the Australian Ice Hockey League.
+Prior to this, he played for Bodens HF in Hockeyettan.

 Auvinen made his SM-liiga debut playing with JYP Jyväskylä during the 2011–12 SM-liiga season.
 He also played for HPK and Jukurit.
 He is now playing for the Boxers de Bordeaux since the 31/012023.